k3xu/CSE-135-PA2/README.md

 ## Github Auto Deploy Setup

 We used Github hooks to to deploy from Github.
 This was done by setting up a repository.
 Our .git directory is located at '/var/www'.
-After this was done we edited the  post-commit file with:
+We then edited the post-commit file with:

     #!/bin/bash
     unset GIT_INDEX_FILE
     git --work-tree=/var/www/html --git-dir=$HOME/proj/.git checkout -f

+After doing so, we are now able to auto deploy from Github.

 ## Username/password info for logging into the site
 **Site username:** grader